 Shinjuku Skyscraper District

-The Shinjuku Skyscraper District is an area to the west of Shinjuku Station.
-The district is home to some of Tokyo’s premier international hotels chains, such as the Hilton Tokyo Hotel, and the Hyatt Regency Tokyo.
+The Shinjuku Skyscraper District is located west of Shinjuku Station and is home to some of Tokyo’s premier international hotel chains, including the Hilton Tokyo and the Hyatt Regency Tokyo.

 The district is also home to the Tokyo Metropolitan Government Building.
 This administration building has a free observation deck, offering up a fantastic view of the Tokyo skyline.